 RELATED: 3 Flower Hacks You Need to Know

 Regularly changing an arrangement’s water supply is yet another trick to help keep your flowers looking (and smelling) fresh.
-“Bacteria build up is natural as your flowers age,” Stembel says.
-“Remove sediment by giving your stems a fresh drink, and if you see build up at the bottom of your vase, give the vessel a quick clean.”
+“Bacteria build-up is natural as your flowers age,” Stembel says.
+“Remove sediment by giving your stems a fresh drink, and if you see build-up at the bottom of your vase, give the vessel a quick clean.”
 So, how much water is sufficient?
-In general, Stembel recommends filling a vase 3/4 of the way with cool tap water before putting flowers on display, since regularly replacing and replenishing water is essential to beautiful blooms.
+In general, Stembel recommends filling a vase three-quarters of the way with cool tap water before putting flowers on display, since regularly replacing and replenishing water is essential to beautiful blooms.

-Aside from regular trimmings, water changes and strategic countertop placement, yet another effective way to keep bouquets fresh includes a few drops of one common household product.
+Aside from regular trimmings, water changes, strategic countertop placement, and frequent grooming, yet another effective way to keep bouquets fresh includes a few drops of one common household product.
 “If you’re busy or forgetful, adding a few drops of bleach to a vase will help extend the life of your stems, since it slows the growth of bacteria,” Stembel says.
-Test these tactics out on your Valentine's Day bouquet today, and prepare yourself for long-lasting blooms.
+Flower food is equally effective, of course.